 Our intention creates our reality.
 Throughout this journey, I have discovered that if I set an intention and believe in it, things seem to unfold as they are meant to.

 About Guest Blogger Susan Dutcher, PsyD, LP, LCMFT

 Related EMDR Trainings and EMDR Advanced Workshops:

-Dr. Susan Dutcher is an EMDRIA Certified Therapist and EMDRIA Consultant-in-Training (CIT) with the Maiberger Institute.
+Dr. Susan Dutcher is a Maiberger Institute Certified EMDR Therapist, Consultant, Training Facilitator, and is presently a Maiberger Institute Intructor-in-Training.
 Susan is a licensed psychologist and licensed clinical marriage and family therapist in the state of Kansas and has been in practice since 2003.
 She is the Program Director for Friends University Marriage and Family Therapy program and maintains a small private practice.
 Her career interests include working with trauma, enhancing relationships with couples and families, and training student therapists.
 In addition, she provides supervision to post-graduate clinicians and is a AAMFT Supervisor Candidate.